 One look and it’s easy to see why Santa Barbara makes being outside a priority and staying out a must.

-Explore California’s unique natural landscape at the Santa Barbara Botanic Garden, a 78-acre living museum designed entirely with California-native plants.
-Five miles of easy walking trails crisscross the wild-crafted gardens, so you can…
+Discover California’s diverse natural landscapes at Santa Barbara Botanic Garden, a 78-acre living museum designed entirely with native plants.
+Miles of walking trails crisscross the gardens, so you can venture from a towering coastal redwood…

 East Beach in Santa Barbara provides the ideal atmosphere for fun in the sun.
 Its spacious, sandy coastline is bordered by a grassy park that’s lined with large palm trees which makes it a popular area for outdoor activities both on and off…